11 Journey to Weshaven

-Two horses hitched to an open carriage waited nearby, with another dark-cloaked person holding the reins.
+Sammil spotted another dark-cloaked person waiting nearby.
+They held the reins for two horses hitched to an open carriage.
 The dark wood wagon with gold accents complemented the black mares.
-They grew restless the closer they got.
+They grew restless as the men approached.

 Sammil grunted.
 “Great,” he thought.
 “This will make the journey go by faster.”

-Bria led the horses and carriage beyond the city center at a slower pace.
-The cobblestone road was too bumpy and hard on the wheels.
-But beyond the lush green commons was a wide dirt road.
+Bria led the horses beyond the city center at a slower pace.
+The cobblestone road was bumpy and hard on the wheels.
+But beyond the lush green commons, the trail transitioned to dirt.
 It weaved through the rest of Mercil, perfect for their horses and wagon.

 Clusters of building and people found life outside of the Mercil walls.
 Scattered farms dotted the landscape, the source of sustenance for the growing city.

-“How long before we get to Wehaven,” shouted Sammil.
+“How long before we get to Weshaven,” shouted Sammil.